themetalfleece/intercom-discord/README.md

 * for autorun on system startup, refer [here](http://pm2.keymetrics.io/docs/usage/startup/)

 ## How to configure the server
-* open the `settings.json` file located at the directory root
+* copy the contents of `settings.json.example` located at the directory root into a `settings.json` file and edit it
 * `server -> http and server -> https` configure if you want to use http/https and the ports to be used.
 For https, you also need to provide the path to the certificates relative to the project's directory
 * `server -> path` configure the path your server listens.
 It's the same used for intercom's webhook configuration.
 For example, if you used `http://domain.com/webhook/123` in Intercom, you need to set `/webhook/123` here.
 * `intercom -> hub_secret` the secret key used for notification signing.
 It match much that in Intercom's webhook configuration